husonlab/splitstree6/doc/user-manual.md

 ## Report tabs

-*Report tabs* are used to present the results of analyses such as Tajimas D, phylogenetic diversity or Shapely values as a text .
+*Report tabs* are used to present the results of analyses such as Tajima' D, phylogenetic diversity or Shapely values as a text .

 ![Report tabs are text tabs that are used to provide the result of an analysis, here the Shapely values for a set of taxa based on splits.